zhangyuuao/Programming-calculator/README.md

 # Programming-calculator
-**The Great Assignment of 《Data Structure》from Chapter1 to Chapter5.To tell you more, read this instruction manual below.**
+**The Great Assignment of 《Data Structure》from Chapter1 to Chapter5.
+To tell you more, read this instruction manual below.**
 ### 使用手册✏️

 ---